vincinious/FlixHabit/README.md

 FlixHabit is a project that analyzes relationships in Netflix user data, using graph algorithms and data structures.
 It features a C++ core for data processing and a React-based frontend for visualization, likely displaying the data as a force-directed graph.
 The project seeks to efficiently sort data to foster the improvement of recommendation systems or habit tracking within the context of media consumption.

-The project utilizes graph structures (`Graph.h`, `Graph.cpp`) and min-heaps (`MinHeap.h`, `MinHeap.cpp`) in its C++ backend, suggesting sophisticated data analysis or pathfinding capabilities.
-User data (`User.h`) is likely incorporated into these analyses.
+The project utilizes graph structures (`Graph.h`, `Graph.cpp`) and min-heaps (`MinHeap.h`, `MinHeap.cpp`) in its C++ backend, using non-trivial data analysis or pathfinding capabilities.
+User data (`User.h`) is incorporated into these analyses.
 JSON (`nlohmann/json.hpp`) is used for data serialization/deserialization, potentially for communication between the backend and frontend or for loading initial data.

 The frontend ([frontend/](./frontend/)) uses React and `react-force-graph-2d` to visualize the processed data interactively, styled with Tailwind CSS.

-## Features (Inferred)
+## Features

 *   **Data Processing:** Core logic implemented in C++ using graph algorithms and min-heaps.
 *   **Data Visualization:** Interactive force-directed graph visualization using React.